xaonfc/qnx-vm-builder/README.md

 **BIG FAT WARNING**: Every code or documentation of this repository were generated or assisted by AI models such as Gemini and ChatGPT.
 Bugs and odd behavior are to be expected.
 Please open an issue for any problems or a pull request for fixes and improvements.

 Yours sincerely,

 *Mario*

 # buildqnx

 ## Overview

-This project provides a set of scripts and configurations to build and run QNX within various virtual machines, including QEMU, VirtualBox, VMware, and QVM.
+This project provides a set of scripts, makefiles and configurations to build and run QNX within various virtual machines, including QEMU, VirtualBox, VMware, and QVM.
 It aims to simplify the process of setting up a QNX development environment or testing QNX applications.

 ## Features